Manual Tabulation Audit

 State law[1] requires that election officials manually audit a sample of voted ballots.
 This audit must be performed after each general election.

-The Queen Anne’s County Board of Elections will conduct the manual ballot audit of the 2022 General Election starting on February 7th, 2023 at 9:00am.
-This audit may take 1 day to complete and will take place at the Queen Anne’s County Board of Elections, located at 110 Vincit Street, Centreville, MD.
-This audit is open to the public.
-Please contact Christine Jones at Christine.Jones@maryland.gov if interested in attending.
+The Queen Anne’s County Board of Elections will conduct the manual ballot audit of the 2024 General Election starting on February 7th at 9:00am.
+This audit may take 1-2 days to complete and will take place at the Queen Anne’s County Board of Elections, located at 110 Vincit Street, Centreville, Maryland.
+The audit is open to the public.

-The Queen Anne’s County Board of Elections will manually tally a sample of votes cast for the Governor/Lt.
-Governor and compare the results of the manual tally against the results from the voting system.
-This process will determine whether the voting system accurately counted ballots during the 2022 General Election.[2]
+The Queen Anne’s County Board of Elections will manually tally a sample of votes cast for U.S. Senator and compare the results of the manual tally against the results from the voting system.
+This process will determine whether the voting system accurately counted ballots during the 2024 General Election.[2]

-The State Board of Elections randomly selected the early voting center and election day vote center to be audited, and the Queen Anne’s County Board of Elections randomly selected the mail in and provisional ballots to be audited.
-Starting on February 7th , the Queen Anne’s County Board of Elections will manually tally the votes for Governor/Lt.
+The State Board of Elections randomly selected the early voting center and election day precincts to be audited, and the Queen Anne’s County Board of Elections randomly selected the mail in and provisional ballots to be audited.
+Starting on February 7th, the Queen Anne’s County Board of Elections will manually tally the votes for U.S. Senator.

-[2] Before the 2022 General Election was certified, the State Board of Elections conducted an automated audit of all of the ballots cast in the 2022 General Election.
+[2] Before the 2024 General Election was certified, the State Board of Elections conducted an automated audit of all of the ballots cast in the 2024 General Election.
 The results of this audit confirmed the accuracy of the voting system.
-The results of the automated audit are at https://elections.maryland.gov/voting_system/ballot_audit_plan_automated.html
+The results of the automated audit are at: https://elections.maryland.gov/voting_system/ballot_audit_plan_automated.html